Kruze clients are twice as likely to get acquired as the average startup. Find out why here

 Startup Finance

-Kruze Consulting’s clients raise over $1B per year in funding, and Kruze knows startup finance.
+Kruze Consulting’s clients raise between $3B and $4B per year in funding, and Kruze knows startup finance

 Startup finance goes beyond venture capital, and today’s early-stage companies are accessing financing through venture debt lenders, seed and pre-seed funds, individual angel investors, revenue based and SaaS loans and more.